kstandbridge/minesweeper_cx/README.md

 - [x] feat: draw a grid of button
 - [x] feat: size/position buttons on window resize
 - [x] feat: debug menu to show location of placed mines
-- [ ] feat: add game over when mine clicked
+- [x] feat: add game over when mine clicked
-- [ ] feat: show remaining mines on game over
+- [ ] feat: add new game button
 - [ ] feat: show count of surrounding mines on click
 - [ ] feat: auto click surrounding tile if no mines
 - [ ] feat: add game win when all mines found